ismael-alvaro/SnakePy/README.md

 # EN

 SnakePy is a 2D Python game built with Pygame, inspired by the classic Snake formula.
-It combines movement, collision, item collection, and a hazard element represented by the bomb, making it a lightweight and portfolio-friendly project.
+It combines movement, collision, item collection, and a hazard element represented by the bomb, resulting in a lightweight and engaging project.

 ## Highlights